cameronmathis/AUMBBTracker/README.md

 This is a project I decided I wanted to do in order to familiarize myself with Python Automation.
 It runs on my RaspberryPi and tweets/text me the final score to the Auburn Men's Basketball games.
 The Twitter account associated with this project can be found [here](https://twitter.com/AumbScore).
 If you have a Twilio account, this script can be run to text the scores to any phone number using the setup below.

 ## Setup
+_Disclaimer: All instructions given are for a linux based machine._ <br/>
 In order to run this application you will need a Twitter Developer Account and a Twilio account.
 It is recommended that you use environment variables or an authentication file to store your account credentials, but you can also hard code them if you would like.
 A link on setting up environment variables can be found [here](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html). <br/>
 Once you have your Twilio account set up, clone this repo onto your local machine and navigate to the project folder. <br/>
 First activate the python virtual environment with the command: